 - Encryption policies can be defined for standard package sending and for ad-hoc content submission through drop boxes, and can be set system wide or per drop box.

-- Encrypted packages can be decrypted on the fly when downloaded by the recipient using one of the Faspex clients such as the Faspex Mobile app, Aspera Add-in for Microsoft Outlook, Aspera Connect browser plug-in, or Aspera Cargo.
+- Encrypted packages can be decrypted on the fly when downloaded by the recipient using one of the Faspex clients such as the Faspex Mobile App, Aspera Add-in for Microsoft Outlook, Aspera Connect, or Aspera Cargo.

 - The sender may choose when and to whom to distribute the secret passphrase, and thus prevent unauthorized users from accessing the content, and control when recipients are able to decrypt the downloaded content.